-Despite the extreme similarities between the genetics of human beings, in addition to the similarities between humans and common test subject species such as mice and rats, the success of treatments depends greatly on the individual.
+Despite the extreme similarities between the genetics of human beings, in addition to the similarities between humans and common test subject species such as mice and rats, the success of treatments depends significantly on the individual.
 In short, what works to cure cancer in traditional lab mice rarely cures cancer in humans, and even what works for one person may not work for another.
 Such is the vital importance that point-one percent difference in DNA plays.

 Therefore, it’s easy to see why studies and trials incorporating the latest in humanized test subjects and additional methods of designing tailor-made treatments and cures are more attractive to the institutions holding the purse strings for funding.
 But what are these humanized and DNA-specific solutions?
-The most successful and therefore most promising avenues of humanized testing are as follows:
+The most successful and, therefore, most promising avenues of humanized testing are as follows:

-There’s no doubting the profound medical breakthroughs resulting from research performed on traditional lab mice and rats.
+There’s no doubt the profound medical breakthroughs resulting from research performed on traditional lab mice and rats.
 However, the last several decades have revealed the limits of this fallback method of medical research.
 The number of viable treatments and cures to come from standard animal research has dwindled.

-For those out there who, despite the abounding medical advances owed to animal research, can’t bare the thought of furry creatures being confined to cages for testing, there is another branch of humanized medical research which operates with less emphasis on mice and rats as test subjects.
+For those out there who, despite the great medical advances owed to animal research, can’t bare the thought of furry creatures being confined to cages for testing, there is another branch of humanized medical research which operates with less emphasis on mice and rats as test subjects.
 Though still very early in development, the use of virtual test subjects located entirely within advanced software applications is undoubtedly on the horizon as a mainstream research solution.

-Most of the virtual test subjects in existence today are in the form of open source computational models of biological processes of animals and humans alike.
-For many studies, such models are an acceptable substitute to “flesh and blood” samples.
+Most of the virtual test subjects in existence today are in the form of open-source computational models of biological processes of animals and humans alike.
+For many studies, such models are an acceptable substitute for “flesh and blood” samples.
 However, these virtual test subjects remain scattered and separated.
 There remains demand for a cohesive human body for testing in a virtual setting.
 This ideal computerized “clone” of an individual is being pursued by scientists in Europe and the UK, but progress has seemingly stalled in recent years.